High Class in Borrowed Shoes, Toronto Tontos, Waterline, The Party, Hangover, America's Veins

 The band played two shows at Massey Hall this evening, both of which were sold out.

-Several midgets ran around the stage during Toronto Tontos, to the sheer delight of the audience.
+Several midgets (as per the now politically incorrect term of the day) ran around the stage during Toronto Tontos, to the sheer delight of the audience.

 Ian Thomas Band

 Dave Myles - Bass

 The very best in rock 'n' roll has always been made by those musicians who have never given a hoot about capital-A-art but who have ende up being artistic just the same.

 The list is not particularly long, but to it can be added Max Webster, the local quartet that gave two shows at Massey Hall last night.

 This is possibly the first cubist band in rock history.
 I doubt if it intends to be a cubist band or cares anything about Braque and the theory of cubism.
 It probably thinks it's merely heir to a long line of rock crazies, from Screamin' Jay Hawkins, and Arthur Brown to Captain Beefheart and 10 C.C., and lets it go at that.
 So songs like Waterline or The Party sounded geometrically segmented and offered different views of the same subject simultaneously?
 So what?

 After all, last night was just a couple of rock shows, right?
 An estimated 2,400 kids turned out for each show, and in the first one anyhow, they yelled at and for everything Max Webster did, threw lots of paper around and generally had a good time.

 They also tried to yell down the opening act, the Ian Thomas Band, but it as simply too good for anything to do so with much conviction.
 Thomas is a romantic.
 He believes in well-crafted melodies and lyrics that are often nostalgic, bitter or sensual.
 His real audience is also Billy Joel's or Fleetwood Mac's — an audience that likes genuine rock 'n' roll but wants it kept in its place.